biligee23/Spotify_romanizer/README.md

 ---

+## ✍️ Original Work & Licensing Philosophy

+This project was conceived and developed from the ground up as a portfolio piece to showcase modern web application architecture and a high-quality user experience.
+All of the core application code in the `src/` directory is my own original work.

+The choice of the **GNU GPLv3 license** is a deliberate one, made to reflect the following principles:
+1.  **Freedom to Learn:** I strongly believe in the open-source ethos of sharing knowledge.
+Anyone is free to clone, run, and study this codebase to learn from its patterns and implementation.
+2.  **Protection from Commercialization:** The "copyleft" nature of the GPLv3 ensures that while this project is open for all to see and learn from, it cannot be absorbed into a closed-source, proprietary commercial product.
+If any company uses this code as part of a distributed product, they must release the full source code of their product under the same terms.
+3.  **Sharing is Caring:** If you adapt this code to create and distribute your own cool project, you are required to share your source code under the same license, ensuring the community continues to benefit.

+---

 ## 🙏 Acknowledgements

 This project would not be possible without the incredible services and APIs provided by the following platforms: